History of Sega in Czechia

 - Euro Shop Ostrava-North Moravia and the East Bohemia

 - Zlatý Tygr- South Bohemia

-In addition to the large Saturn promotion in 1996-1997, the company has published a specialized magazine called Sega News which could be bought from any authorized Sega retailer.
-Despite the big effort, Saturn sold poorly.
+Despite the promotion, Saturn did not sell that well in the Czech Republic.
 From the spring of 1997, Sega consoles were less and less advertised and the Sega brand began to lose its importance in the Czech Republic.
 Authorized distributors were selling Saturn and Mega Drive until 1998.

 also published in: